letsencrypt/cp-cps/CP-CPS.md

 ## 1.2 Document name and identification

 This is the ISRG CP/CPS.
-This document was approved for publication by the ISRG Policy Management Authority, and is made available at <https://letsencrypt.org/repository/>.
+This document was approved for publication by the ISRG Policy Management Authority, and is made available in the Policy and Legal Repository.

 The following revisions have been made: